The Zookeeper Assistant School

-Animal Behavior College’s Zookeeper Assistant Program will introduce you to the duties of those working in a zoo within a zookeeper assistant job, which can be a great first step towards a zookeeper career.
+Animal Behavior College’s Zookeeper Assistant Program will introduce you to the duties of working in a zoo within a zookeeper assistant job, which can be a great first step towards a zookeeper career.
 You will learn the science of animal care, animal behavior, breeding and conservation and so much more.
 The term “zookeeper” can apply to a variety of positions at a facility, depending on its size, staffing capabilities and budget.
 Job titles can range from general curator to animal-care supervisor to animal keeper to zookeeper assistant.

 The current zookeeper assistant salary is around $38,500 per year in some locations.
 Plus, zookeeper assistants can pursue their passion of working with animals without a lofty student loan often incurred to study and acquire a zookeeper degree.
-This is your opportunity to have a successful career as a Zookeeper Assistant and start your zookeeper education.
+This is your opportunity to have a successful career as a Zookeeper Assistant and start your zookeeper education today!
 Learn more about ABC’s Zookeeper Assistant Program by calling 800-795-3294

-Our Zookeeper Assistant Program consists of 10 stages – The course is packed with information.
+Our Zookeeper Assistant Program consists of 10 in-depth stages packed with information.
 The course contains vital information to prepare you for a career in a zoo or start you on your path to further zookeeper education.
 You will also learn the basics about conservation and how to care for exotics and help endangered species.

 Our program includes information on:

 - Species specific husbandry, including carnivores, primates, elephants, and more